FoXTheCoder/EXT-REMOVER/README.md

-# Welcome to the Game-Changing School Chromebook Exploit Repository
+# Welcome to the Game-Changing School Chromebook Exploit

 Greetings, tech enthusiasts and innovators! 🚀